mlnoga/nightlight/README.md

 * Does not support mosaicing or auto-cropping, output is currently identical to the extent of the reference frame
 * Does not support full plate solving
 * Does not support planetary disc alignment without stars in the picture, for planetary imaging
-* Requires a CPU capable of AVX2 processing (Intel or AMD).
-ARM for RasPi currently not supported

 ## Usage via Makefile